grab/engineering-blog/_posts/2015-12-28-curious-case-of-the-phantom-instance.md

 According to the graph shown, the values have jumped between 48 and 72 counts/min (Above dashboard collates in 10-minute intervals).
 The grab_attention ASG usually consists of 2 instances.
 72 / 48 = 1.5, therefore there should have been an ASG scale up event at roughly 22 Dec 2015, 1610 hours.

-Now here's the weird part.
+Now, here's the weird part.
 Our ASG activity history, interestingly, did not match up with the observed data:

 ![Grab Attention Auto Scaling Group](/img/phantom-instance/ga-asg.png)